leaf-ai/studio-go-runner/docs/message_privacy.md

 # Signing

 Message signing is a way of protecting the runner receiving messages from processing spoofed requests.
 To prevent this the runner can be configured to read public key information from Kubernetes secrets and then to use this to validate messages that are being received.
-The configuration information for the runner signing keys is detailed in the [message_privacy.md](message_privacy.md) file.
+The configuration information for the runner signing keys is detailed in the next section.

 Signing is only supported in Kubernetes deployments.

+The portion of the message that is signed is the Base64 representation of the encrypted payload.

 Message signing uses Ed25519 signing as defined by RFC8032, more information can be found at[https://ed25519.cr.yp.to/](https://ed25519.cr.yp.to/).